iverks/crysm/pets-guide/tutorial.typ

 == Tilt axis <section:tilt-axis>

 The initial $omega$ angle should already be set to an initial estimate from #ref(<section:setting-pts-params>).
 Run the step without enabling "Global search for tilt axis position $omega$".
 Usually enabling the optimization of the $delta$ angle leads to worse results.
 Note that the $delta$ angle is refined on a frame by frame basis in #ref(<section:frame-geometry>).

+#note[Help][Finding an initial guess for the tilt axis][
+  // TODO: figur

+  In #ref(<fig:laue-circle-movement>) we can see three equally spaced frames from the Mordenite 1 dataset.
+  We can see the Laue circle, the intersection between a layer of the reciprocal crystal and the Ewald sphere, moving across the image.
+  This should be present in most data sets, but not all, and the distance of the path from the origin might vary depending on the crystal orientation.

+  The green lines for the tilt axis can be enabled by checking "Resolution rings, tilt axis and ice rings" in the "Image options" tab of the right window.
+  The found peaks are marked with green rings when "Peak search" right below is checked and a peak search has been run.

+  When looking through the images, you will see some frames where a circle can be traced.
+  The rotation axis should be orthogonal to the direction of movement of the center of the circle.

+  The rotation axis (green double lines in all images).
+Should be

+  #figure(
+    image("/images/rotation_axis/laue_circle_moving.png"),
+    caption: [Three equidistant frames from the Mordenite 1 dataset.
+      The found peaks are marked by small green rings and the rotation axis by a double line.
+      Edited onto the image is an estimation of the Laue circle (red ring) and its center (red dot).
+      In the last frame (c) the Laue circle centers of the other frames are marked by transparent red dots.
+      The path of the center of the Laue circle is marked with a red dashed line.], ) <fig:laue-circle-movement>

+]

 #note[Possible issue][The tilt axis is unknown][
   If the tilt axis is unknown and can't be guessed from observing the path of the Ewald sphere over the images, "Global search for tilt axis position $omega$" can be enabled.